The Covid-19 crisis is taking its toll worldwide, but it is affecting everyone in a different way.

 We must act now

-Without funding, water and sanitation entrepreneurs will struggle to continue their operation and countless people will be left without access to water and sanitation services.
+Without funding, water and sanitation entrepreneurs will struggle to continue their operations and countless people will be left without access to water and sanitation services.

 There is no time to waste.
 We need to facilitate just-in-time support and funding to overcome barriers to meet the current increased demand.
 At the same time, it is important to protect entrepreneurship by accelerating the scale up of small and medium enterprises without disrupting the market.